Demographics of Lesotho

-This article is about the demographic features of the population of Lesotho, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of Lesotho include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects.

 The Demographics of Lesotho describe the condition and overview of Lesotho's people, residents of which are called Basotho in the plural and Mosotho in the singular.
 Demographic topics include basic education, health, and population statistics as well as identified racial and religious affiliations.

 Population

 According to the 2016 census, Lesotho has a total population of 2,007,201.
 Of the population, 34.17 percent lived in urban and 65.83 percent in rural areas.
 The country's capital, Maseru, accounts for around half of the total urban population.
 The sex distribution is 982,133 male and 1,025,068 female, or around 96 males for each 100 females.
+Population in 2023 is 2,311,472, according to WHO.